Neurology and Neurosurgery

 An endocrinologist may recommend medication to treat pituitary tumors that cause hormonal or metabolic fluctuations.
 Pituitary tumors can decrease endocrine function, which can result in abnormally low levels of certain hormones.
 Some medications can help to replace these hormones.

 A neurosurgeon may recommend surgery to remove a pituitary tumor if it is causing concerning symptoms such as vision loss, debilitating headaches or severe hormone abnormalities.
-A symptomatic pituitary tumor can cause permanent optic nerve damage and complete vision loss if it is not removed.
+A pituitary tumor can cause permanent optic nerve damage and complete vision loss if it is not removed.

 Traditional pituitary tumor surgery required neurosurgeons to perform a craniotomy; they had to make a large incision and temporarily remove a piece of the skull to access the tumor.